kvrohit/kvrohit.github.io-hexo/source/_posts/2014-09-24-getting-started-with-nodejs-and-express-on-bluemix.markdown

 You can add more entries separated by newlines to this file to ignore other folders or files

-After successful deployment you should see a message similar to this:

-And viola!
-You can go to the URL mentioned and take a look at your app running on Bluemix:
+After successful deployment you can go to the URL mentioned and take a look at your app running on Bluemix.

 Congratulations!
 With a few simple steps and configurations you have seen how easy it is to get started to build applications and deploy it on the Bluemix platform.

-Here is a set of resources to help you get more done with Bluemix:

-[Links]

 Go ahead, create apps and share it with the rest of the world.

 Cheers!